Fetal Alcohol Spectrum Disorder (FASD)

 How can you prevent FASD?

-FASD can be prevented by not drinking alcohol during pregnancy.
-There is no safe time to have alcohol during pregnancy [15411].
-For women who are planning to have a baby, are pregnant or breast feeding, the safest choice is not to drink alcohol.
+There is no safe time to have alcohol during pregnancy [42089].
+The Australian guidelines to reduce health risks from alcohol recommends that women who are planning to have a baby, or are pregnant should not drink alcohol, and for women who are breast feeding, the safest choice is not to drink alcohol.

-Early identification of women who drink alcohol by health workers, GPs, and maternity services can reduce the risks of FASD [18926].
-Routine screening of all women of child bearing age can be done using assessment tools such as Audit-C. This assists in establishing levels of drinking and creates opportunities to provide information, brief intervention or referral to support services.
+Health workers, GPs, and maternity services have an important role in reducing the risks of FASD through routine screening of all pregnant women [35916].
+This can be done using assessment tools such as Audit-C. Routine screening assists in establishing levels of drinking and creates opportunities to provide information, brief intervention or referral to support services.
 If a woman has been drinking while pregnant, it is never too late to reduce harm to the baby by stopping drinking [32807].
 Where abstinence from alcohol is not possible for women of child bearing age, support to access contraception is also a strategy to prevent pregnancy and children being born with FASD.

 The role of men in supporting women who are pregnant or breastfeeding to not drink alcohol during pregnancy and breastfeeding is also important [23933].

-At a community level, FASD can be prevented by promoting awareness of the harmful effects of drinking alcohol while pregnant, reducing unplanned pregnancies through the use of contraception and reducing the ready availability of alcohol [18926].
+At a population level, FASD can be prevented by promoting awareness of the harmful effects of drinking alcohol while pregnant, and reducing the ready availability of alcohol [35916].

 What is being done about FASD?